decretist/Dissertation/Chapter0/chapter0.md

 ## Note on Translations

-I have, wherever possible, supplied for each Latin passage quoted the corresponding passage from a published English translation.[^21] In cases where no such translation was available, or I considered the available translation seriously misleading, I have supplied my own translation, indicated with the notation (trans.
+I have, wherever possible, supplied for each Latin passage quoted the corresponding passage from a published English translation.[^24] In cases where no such translation was available, or I considered the available translation seriously misleading, I have supplied my own translation, indicated with the notation (trans.
 PLE).
 Special thanks to Atria A. Larson for her suggestions regarding the translation of the *Marturi placitum*.

+[^1]: The term Digital Humanities came into general use with the publication of *A Companion to Digital Humanities* (Blackwell, 2004), the National Endowment for the Humanities (NEH) created its Office of Digital Humanities (ODH) in 2008, and William Pannapacker's "The MLA and the Digital Humanities" in the December 28, 2009 issue of *The Chronicle of Higher Education* brought developments in DH to the attention of a widespread audience, notably including university administrators, for the first time.

+[^5]: Carlos Larrainzar in [-@larrainzar_borrador_1999, 601],
+describes Sg as having "poco menos de 1,050 *auctoritates* y en torno a los 650 *dicta*."
+"The second recension contains 3,945 canons (including the paleae) in the editions.
+The first recension contains only 1,860 canons (47 percent)." [@winroth_making_2000, 122].

-[^4]: See @eichbauer_gratians_2013 for a good recent overview of these debates.
+[^6]: See @eichbauer_gratians_2013 for a good recent overview of these debates.

-[^5]: Ingobert was named after the Carolingian scribe of the Bible of San Paolo fuori le Mura.
+[^7]: Ingobert was named after the Carolingian scribe of the Bible of San Paolo fuori le Mura.
 Some scholars have suggested that he was responsible for Beinecke 413; the hand is certainly similar to his.
 The Ingobert project is still under active development: see